jsmretschnig/TraLAMA/README.md

 # TraLAMA + JOSM + SUMO
-Within this Bachelor's Thesis the TraLAMA plugin for JOSM is implemented.
-It allows the user to export the displayed OpenStreetMap data to SUMO, run a traffic simulation and view the results in JOSM as additional layers.
+The TraLAMA plugin for JOSM allows the user to export the displayed OpenStreetMap data to SUMO, run a traffic simulation and view the results in JOSM as additional layers.

 ## Getting Started
 ### Sources